Steve Grogan: 1980–1985: injuries and recovery

 In the early 1980s, Grogan suffered several injuries, and split starting duties on-and-off with Matt Cavanaugh.
-During the lean years of the early 1980s, the Patriots failed to make the playoffs in 1980 and 1981 (when they had a dreadful 2–14 record), making the tournament only during the strike-shortened 1982 season.
-The years were statistically lackluster years for Grogan, as the formerly mobile dual-threat quarterback was hobbled by knee injuries, and was uncomfortable in his new role as a pocket passer.
+During the early 1980s, the Patriots failed to make the playoffs in 1980 and 1981 (when they had a 2–14 record), making the tournament only during the strike-shortened 1982 season.
 The Patriots drafted quarterback Tony Eason in the first round of the 1983 NFL draft.
-As the highly touted Eason put the pressure on Grogan to perform, he returned to form during the 1983 season throwing 15 touchdowns and rushing for 2, but was then replaced by Eason as the primary starter in 1984 after a 1–2 start, where Grogan played entirely ineffectually for the two losses in weeks two and three of the season.
+As Eason put the pressure on Grogan to perform, he returned to form during the 1983 season throwing 15 touchdowns and rushing for 2, but was then replaced by Eason as the primary starter in 1984 after a 1–2 start.
 Due to a neck injury he suffered Grogan would start to wear his signature neck roll that would become synonymous with him for the rest of his career and beyond retirement.

 By the Patriots 1985 season, Eason had taken the starting quarterback position and led the Patriots to a 2–3 record initially.
 Coach Raymond Berry benched Eason for Grogan.
 The Patriots won 6 straight games behind their old quarterback, only to lose Grogan when he suffered a broken leg in Week 12 against the New York Jets.
 Filling in again at QB, Eason and the Patriots lost that Jets game 16–13 in overtime, and relinquished first place in the AFC East Division.
 With Eason's return, the Patriots went 3–2 in their remaining five games.
 Finishing the season with an 11–5 record, the Patriots earned a wild card berth into the playoffs and eventually reached Super Bowl XX, where they faced the Chicago Bears, who, with their defensive coach Buddy Ryan's "46" defense, had gone 15–1 during the regular season.
-Eason, who had led the Patriots to victory in the wild card, divisional, and conference playoff games, started the game, but the Patriots could do little against the Bears' defense and Eason went 0–6 in passing attempts; Coach Berry replaced him with Grogan.
+Eason, who had led the Patriots to victory in the wild card, divisional, and conference playoff games, started the game, but the Patriots could do little against the Bears' defense and Eason went 0–6 in passing attempts; Berry replaced him with Grogan.
 Grogan went on to connect on 17 of 30 passes for 177 yards, a touchdown, but also two interceptions, in the 46–10 loss.
-Of little solace was the fact that the Patriots were the only team to score against the Bears in the playoffs that season.
+The Patriots were the only team to score against the Bears in the playoffs that season.